AdamKyle/flare/resources/info/traverse/section-1.md

 > ### ATTN!
 >
-> The surface plane can be traversed to from any plane that is not the surface plane with out a quest item.
+> The surface plane can be traversed to from any plane that is not the surface plane without a quest item.